The Duke and the Governessof Baringdale

 Ellen was shocked by this notion so much so that she allowed the fork to slip from her hand and land on the plate in a loud clatter.
 It drew the Duchess’s attention from her own food to Ellen.

 “Indeed.
 I have not had one in a few years since my daughter’s passing but I feel it is high time that I got back to that schedule.
 It will be good for the girls as well as it is time that they make acquaintances of their own age that will grow into further support down the line.”
 The Duchess said.
 “It is in less than a fortnight.
 I thought of doing it as a beginning of the summer season party, to welcome everyone back to the countryside.”

 “Of course, Your Grace.”
 Ellen said.
 But she was startled by the notion of such an event.
 This would be her first event in society in a new and much lower role as a governess.
 It brought her a feeling of embarrassment and anxiousness.
 How the tongues would wag at her demise.
 Perhaps the Duchess did not want her to attend such a thing as a governess usually did not.
 But why would she mention it otherwise?
 Especially because she wanted the girls to attend which meant that the governess would be there to look after them.
 It was most inconvenient that she had not even arrived at her new home and already had a reason to dread a future event at Baringdale Estate.
 What else could possibly happen?

-I hope you enjoyed the preview of my new novel “The Duke and the Governess of Baringdale”.
-It will be live soon!
+I hope you enjoyed the preview of my new novel “The Duke and the Governess of Baringdale” is now live on Amazon!